KenKundert/nestedtext/doc/file_format.rst

     3. Otherwise the value is empty; it is taken to be an empty string.

-    The second form of *dict item* is the *dict item with multiline key*.
+    The second form of *dictionary item* is the *dictionary item with multiline key*.
 It consists of a multiline key value followed by an indented multiline string, list, or dictionary.

-    Adjacent dict items of either form with the same indentation level are combined in order into a dictionary value.
+    Adjacent dictionary items of either form with the same indentation level are combined in order into a dictionary.

 **Inline Lists and Dictionaries**: